briar/briar-mailbox/API.md

 GET /files/$folderId
 ```

-The mialbox checks if provided auth token is allowed to download from $folderId
+The mailbox checks if provided auth token is allowed to download from $folderId
 which is either an `inboxId` or an `outboxId` of a contact.

 Returns `200 OK` with the list of files in JSON (example):